 I remember one time I was working on a really brilliant company-wide project.
 I was super excited about it and spending a lot of time working on the details.

 One afternoon, my Executive called me into her office for a quick catch up.
 She told me that she was really proud that I was working on this big project but had noticed that I wasn’t quite up to speed with my day to day tasks, and I’d missed a few things that I had always done for her.

 She was totally right.

 Yup, I was having a great time working on this new task, but I had to take account of all of the other stuff I had to do.
 I let the ball drop, but being accountable meant I had to put my hands up, apologise and say it wouldn’t happen again.
 Being accountable for your mistake sucks, but it is as important as being accountable for your successes!

 What training do you need to be in total control of your work?

 Another aspect of being accountable and in control of your work is the realisation that you might need some help to make each task a success.

-This is why it is important that you ask for training and your organisation takes your request seriously.
-When you are accountable you know that other people within your organisation depend on the results of your work so without training how can you perform to the best of your abilities?
+This is why you must ask for training, and your organisation takes your request seriously.
+When you are accountable, you know that other people within your organisation depend on the results of your work, so without training, how can you perform to the best of your abilities?

 Last but not least.